W-L/deviaTE/doc/WALKTHROUGH.md

 By specifying `--families ALL` it is possible to run `deviaTE` on all consensus sequences in a fasta library.

+### Sepcial use-case: Skip the detection of internal deletions

+If you already have an alignment file, in which internal deletions have been detected from a previous run (`FILE.fused.sort.bam`), or you simply are not interested in internally deleted TEs, you can deactivate the detection with the option `--no_delet_detect`.
+This can be useful in cases where reads have successfully been mapped and deletions have been detected and a quick reanalysis and visualization is desired.

 ## Troubleshooting section

 ### bash: deviaTE: command not found...
 OR EnvironmentError: (Errno 13) Permission denied